Linda Caicedo: 2023–2024

-On 21 February 2023, Spanish media confirmed rumors that Caicedo had joined Real Madrid ahead of Chelsea or rivals Barcelona.
-On 24 February 2023, after years of speculation around her next club, she officially signed for Real Madrid of Spain's Liga F with a three-year contract.
-Caicedo debuted for Madrid against Alhama CF on 4 March 2023.
-She scored her first goal for the club on 9 March 2023, scoring in extra time of the Copa de la Reina quarterfinals to help bring Madrid to their second ever semi-final in the tournament.
-She scored her first goal in the league in a 3–1 win against Levante Las Planas.
-Caicedo started the 2023 Copa de la Reina final against the club's rivals Atlético Madrid, but was subbed out in the 82nd minute.
-Atlético tied the match deep into stoppage time, and Madrid were defeated on penalties.
-In the league, she ended her season with two goals and four assists in 10 appearances.
+After Spanish media reported on 21 February 2023 that Caicedo had chosen Real Madrid over Chelsea and Barcelona, the club announced her signing on a three-year contract on 24 February, two days after her 18th birthday.
+She made her debut against Alhama CF on 4 March 2023, and five days later scored her first goal for the club in extra time of the Copa de la Reina quarter-final to put Madrid into the semi-finals.
+Her first league goal followed in a 3–1 win over Levante Las Planas.
+Before the Copa de la Reina final, coach Alberto Toril praised her ability to unbalance defences, and she started the final against Atlético Madrid on 27 May 2023; she was substituted in the 82nd minute, and Atlético equalised deep in stoppage time before winning on penalties.
+She ended her first half-season with two goals and four assists in ten league appearances.